LZXCyrus/MGNN/README.md

 ## 📊 Preparing Datasets

-We provide training data samples of our multimodal dataset in this repo: , , and .
+Our multimodal dataset includes financial news,fundamental and stock relationship data.
+We provide 200 training data samples of financial news and fundamental data in this repo.

-The detailed information of this multimodal dataset is shown as follows:
+### 1. data.jsonl
+The structure of a dataset is a dict consisting of three field: `stock code`, `date` and `content`.The field `content` is a list of dict with image_id, fpath, im_height, im_width and category_id.

+Here is an example.

+### 2. stock relation
+The industry stock relation data is an adjacent matrix $/mathbb{R}^{N×N}$, where $N$ represents the number of stocks.
+It can be collected from the Chinese Stock Market & Accounting Research (CSMAR) database.

 ## ⚙️ Requirements